pagkly/Zed/Investopedia4/Learn How Companies Display Price Leadership.md

 There are also many potential disadvantages to the emergence of price leadership within an industry.
 In general, price leadership is only advantageous to businesses (in terms of their profits and performance).
 Price leadership where prices are increased does not convey any material advantages to consumers---however in the case where the price leader lowers prices consumers may benefit with less expensive goods and services.

 In every price leadership model–barometric, collusive, dominant–it is the sellers that benefit from increased revenues, not the consumers.
-Customers will need to pay more for items that they were used to getting for less (before the sellers conspired to raise prices).
+Customers [[Will|will]] need to pay more for items that they were used to getting for less (before the sellers conspired to raise prices).

 Consumers, however, may benefit in the short run if a price leader lowers prices.
-This assumes the price leader is not using predatory pricing to drive firms not able to respond out of business and later on exert monopoly pressure and raise prices.
+This assumes the price leader is not using [[Predatory Pricing|predatory pricing]] to drive firms not able to respond out of business and later on exert [[Monopoly|monopoly]] pressure and raise prices.

 Price leadership can also be unfair to smaller firms because small firms who attempt to match a leader's prices may not have the same [[economies of scale]](https://www.investopedia.com/terms/e/economiesofscale.asp) as the leaders.
 This can make it hard for them to sustain consistent price declines (and, in the long-term, to remain in business).

 Price leadership can also result in malpractices on the part of competing firms that make the decision not to follow the leader's prices.
 Instead, they may engage in aggressive promotion strategies, such as rebates, money-back guarantees, free delivery services, and installment payment plans.

 Finally, in a price leadership model, there is an inevitable discrepancy between the benefits conferred to the price leader versus the benefit conferred to other firms operating in the same industry.
-For example, if it costs the price leader less capital to produce the same product than it costs another firm, then the leader will set lower prices.
+For example, if it costs the price leader less capital to produce the same product than it costs another firm, then the leader [[Will|will]] set lower prices.
 This will result in a loss for any firm that has higher costs than the price leader.